Students, faculty and staff need a dedicated space to discuss, collaborate and think creatively about equity and inclusion.

 media wall), study and small group work areas, and an office for the inaugural director

-will be part of the space.
-The Offices of Campus Life and Engagement will relocate
+is part of the space.
+The Offices of Campus Life and Engagement relocated to areas

-to areas adjacent to this new hub, facilitating collaborative work and integrative
+adjacent to this new hub, facilitating collaborative work and integrative learning.

-The combined 5,300-square-foot Center will occupy a prominent location in Case Center.
-Flexible in its design, this dynamic space, which has not yet been named, began construction in January 2020 and is scheduled in two phases.
+The combined 5,300-square-foot Center occupies a prominent location in Case Center.
+Flexible in its design, this dynamic space, which has not yet been named, began construction in January 2020 and was scheduled in two phases.

 Phase 1 reimagines the InterCultural Lounge (ICL).

-Phase 2 of the project reimagines the Class of 1972 InterCultural Center (ICC) and brings together the offices of Campus Life and Engagement, which are currently located on two separate floors adjacent to The Center.
+Phase 2 of the project reimagines the Class of 1972 InterCultural Center (ICC) and brings together the offices of Campus Life and Engagement, which were previously located on two separate floors adjacent to The Center.

 Where we are today